AnnleeFores/ticketsense/Readme.md

+##Detects if Spiderman No Way Home ticket sales have started through BookMyShow & TicketNew

 Go to the chromedriver releases page.
 Find the suitable version of the driver for your platform and download it.
 Make sure the chrome browser version matches the driver version.